momo23546842/ai-agent-dev-setup--momoyo-/README.md

 <img src="images/GithubScreenshot 2025-11-25 182809.png" width="600" alt="GitHub MCP server">

 **Purpose:** Enables AI to interact directly with GitHub repositories - creating issues, managing pull requests, and automating repository workflows.

+**Verification:** Confirmed that the GitHub MCP server is running and can successfully interact with my repository `ai-agent-dev-setup-momoyo` from Claude Desktop.

 ---